aaronbloomfield/ccc/hws/dex/index.md

 - The `payable` keyword is casting it to a payable address, as you can't transfer ether to a non-payable address
 - This will work for both owned addresses and contract addresses (as long as the contract address has a `receive()` function)

+If this causes a reversion -- for example, the receiving contract reverts in `receive()` -- then look in the Testing section, below, for how to decode the reversion reason.

+#### Receiving ether

+In any function, the `msg.value` contains how much ether was sent in with the function call.
+It's in wei, so 1 ether would have a `msg.value` value of $10^{18}$.
+Non-`payable` functions will always have `msg.value` equal to zero.
+You can't check the balance of `msg.sender`, as they do not have that amount of ether during the function call (they sent it in with the call).

 #### `onERC20Received()`

 The `onERC20Received()` function will be called any time TCC is transferred to a contract.
 We are going to use this to initiate an exchange of TCC for ether -- one just has to transfer the TCC to the DEX, and then the DEX will compute the amount of ether to send back.

+This function takes in three parameters -- the address that sent in the TC (`from`), the amount sent in (`amount`), and the ERC-20 contract for that TC (`erc20`).
+For the amount, keep in mind that it is with all the decimals -- so if you send in 10 TC, and you have 10 decimals, then the value of `amount` will be $10 \ast 10^{10}$.
+The point of the `erc20` parameter is to make sure that one is not trying to send in another TC, with a different ERC-20 contract, to get ether out of the DEX.
+Thus, we have to check (via a `require()`) that the `erc20` address is the same as the ERC-20 contract that the DEX uses.

 However, there are some times where we may NOT want `onERC20Received()` to do anything.
 In particular, `addLiquidity()` (and possibly `removeLiquidity()`) will initiate a ERC-20 transfer (via calling `transferFrom()`), but we probably *don't* want `onERC20Received()` to be called at that point (it's not an exchange).
 So we are going to want to have a way to "turn off" the functionality of `onERC20Received()`.
 The easiest way to do this is to have an `internal` contract variable, such as `adjustingLiquidity`, that is normally set to `false`.
 In `addLiquidity()` and `removeLiquidity()`, you set it to `true` when you are about to initiate the transfer, and then set it to `false` when done.